Miss Grand Laos

-Miss Grand Laos (Lao: ມີສແກຣນລາວ) is an annual female national beauty pageant of Laos, founded by Miss Laos Company Limited in 2017 to 2018.
-The winner of which represents the country at its parent contest Miss Grand International.
-Since 2019 to 2023, the franchise of the contest has belonged to Prime Modeling Agency which is managed by Saikeo Sidavong.
-Since 2024 to present, the franchise has belonged to 78 Creation Sole Co., Ltd and SV Trading Sole Co., Ltd which is managed by Thepmahavixay Saythilath and Souriyom Chandalasane.
+Miss Grand Laos (Lao: ມີສແກຣນລາວ) is an annual female national beauty pageant of Laos, founded by the Miss Laos Company Limited in 2017 to 2018.
+The winner represents Laos at Miss Grand International. from 2019 to 2023, the franchise holder of the contest was the Prime Modeling Agency, which is managed by Saikeo Sidavong.
+From 2024 to the present, the franchise holder is 78 Creation Sole Co., Ltd and SV Trading Sole Co., Ltd, and is managed by Thepmahavixay Saythilath and Souriyom Chandalasane.

-Since its first participation at Miss Grand International, Laos representative was qualified to the top 20 finalists only once in its debutant year, represented by Chinnaly Nolasing of Vientiane.
-The reigning Miss Grand Laos is Pimai Souksavanh Vongsomphou who was crowned and represent the country at Miss Grand International 2024 to be held in Cambodia and Thailand.
+Since its first Miss Grand International, Laos has reached the top 20 three times represented by Chinnaly Nolasing of Vientiane, Phetmany Philakhong of Vientiane Prefecture, and Sirisopha Phimmakaisone of Champasak.
+The 2026 winner is Louise Chanthalangsy, who will represent Laos at Miss Grand International 2026 in Thailand.

 Background

 History

-Before 2017, there was only one national beauty pageant, Miss Laos, that was held annually in Laos; however, its winners were not sent to compete on the international stage.
-To promote Laos pageant industry, the president of Miss Grand International, Nawat Itsaragrisil, together with Miss Laos chairman, Hongkham Souvannavong, cooperatively ran the first edition of Miss Grand Laos in 2017 at ITECC Shopping Mall in Vientiane, to select a country representative for Miss Grand International 2017, in which, a 19-year-old girl from the capital city, Chinnaly Nolasing was named the winner.
-In addition to Miss Grand Laos, Miss Laos Company also holds the license of Miss Universe Laos and Miss International Laos.
+Before 2017, there was a single annual national beauty pageant, Miss Laos.
+Its winners were not sent to compete on the international stage.
+To promote Lao beauty pageants, the president of Miss Grand International, Nawat Itsaragrisil, together with Miss Laos chairman, Hongkham Souvannavong, cooperatively ran the first contes of Miss Grand Laos in 2017 at ITECC Shopping Mall in Vientiane, to select a country representative for Miss Grand International 2017.
+The winner was Chinnaly Nolasing.
+In addition to Miss Grand Laos, the Miss Laos Company also holds the license of Miss Universe Laos and Miss International Laos.

-In 2019, Miss Laos company relinquished the Miss Grand franchise to "Saikeo Sidavong", the organizer of Miss World Laos.
-Under Sidavong management, his first affiliated Miss Grand Laos was determined through Miss World Laos 2019 contest.
-However, the elected titleholder did not participate at the international stage Miss Grand International 2019 in Venezuela due to VISA issues.
-The country representatives in 2020 and 2021 were appointed to the position without organizing the national contest as a result of the COVID-19 pandemic.
+In 2019, Miss Laos company relinquished the Miss Grand franchise to Saikeo Sidavong, the organizer of Miss World Laos.
+Under Sidavong's management, his first affiliated contest was Miss World Laos 2019.
+However, the winner did not participate at Miss Grand International 2019 in Venezuela, due to visa issues.
+In 2020 and 2021 representatives were appointed to the position without a contest as a result of the COVID-19 pandemic.

-Since its inception, the Miss Grand Laos has been arranged under the rigorous control of the Lao People's Revolutionary Party's established governor, the Lao People's Revolutionary Youth Union (Lao:ສູນກາງຊາວໜຸ່ມປະຊາຊົນປະຕິວັດລາວ), which is dedicated to focusing on the fields of information, media, entertainment, art, and music as well as the domestic pageant industry.
+Since its inception, the contest has been organised under the control of the Lao People's Revolutionary Party's established governor, the Lao People's Revolutionary Youth Union (Lao:ສູນກາງຊາວໜຸ່ມປະຊາຊົນປະຕິວັດລາວ), which is dedicated to focusing on the fields of information, media, entertainment, art, and music as well as the domestic pageant industry.

 Selection of contestants

-In the first two editions of the Miss Grand Laos contest, the national aspirants were directly selected by the central organizer through an online application.
-Later in 2023, Miss Grand Laos began franchising the provincial competitions to individual organizers, who would name eighteen provincial titleholders to compete in the national pageant.
+At the first two contests, the contestants were selected by the central organizer through an online application.
+In 2023, Miss Grand Laos began franchising the provincial competitions to individual organizers, who would name eighteen provincial titleholders to compete in the national pageant.